A deformation of Borel equivariant homotopy: Introduction

 \begin{defstar}[Definition~\ref{def:main}] Define the category of \emph{complete artificial motivic spectra} $\widehat{\SH}_{G,p}^{\text{art}}$ to be the construction (*) applied to the $MU[G]$-based Adams filtration, with $\tau$ as the even Postnikov filtration. \end{defstar}

 Our main results are the following three theorems, which justify the definition above by relating it to the construction by \cite{BHS} in the case $G=C_2$.
+The first theorem relates (2) and (3) in the case $G=C_2$.
 The third theorem says that that (3) has the same spectral sequence as (4).

 \begin{theoremstar}[Theorem \ref{ESSS is MANSS}] For $X \in \Sp_{C_2, i2}$, there is an equivalence